 One of my favorite positions is side-lying.
 This is when you and your baby lie down on your sides tummy to tummy with your baby.
 Use your hand to direct your baby’s head to your breast and the other hand to hold the breast steady.
 This is a great position at night for tired moms!

-For more tips on nursing positions click here.
+For more breastfeeding tips on positions click here.

 I’ll admit to you that having sore nipples is really inevitable but it doesn’t have to be unbearable.
-Your nipples have to build up a tolerance to nursing.
-Once you build that tolerance your nippled will not be sore.
+Your nipples have to build up a tolerance to breastfeeding.
+Once you build that tolerance your nipples will not be sore.
 A good nipple cream will be super helpful!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.